How to vote

 - By proxy (someone voting on your behalf)

 How you vote is up to you.
-It may depend on what you find easiest or most convenient.
-Most people vote in person at a polling station.
-However, if you are not able to go to the polling station in person on election day, you can apply to vote by post or by proxy.
+Most people vote at a polling station.
+If you are not able to go to the polling station on election day, you can apply to vote by post or by proxy.

 Poll cards and polling stations